FilipGembec-dev/GembProc/README.md

 ## Programing

 Processor instructions and memmory are loaded in to the ROM memmory by the Vivado tool from a .mem file (BOOT_ROM.mem in this case).
-Each bye of data is writen in their respective line representing a memmory addres altho using @(memmory location) gives more flexibility in addressing the memmory.
+Each byte of data is writen in their respective line representing a memmory addres altho using @(memmory location) gives more flexibility in addressing the memmory.
 The Ass program complexity rises the machine code becomes to intricate to do by hand, an **Assembly compiler** was made to help with programing the low level Assembly code.
 Raw source code for the compiler is provided in the repo.

 ### The compiler